abhiyaantrikee/bankexample/README.md

-# Sample Open Bank
+# Bank as a Service

-Sample bank application demonstrating concepts in the context of DDD and Microservices
+Sample bank as a service and demonstrating concepts in the context of DDD and Microservices

 ## Prerequisite